mtice22/College-Majors/README.md

 # Programs Used
 MySQL, Python 3.7.2

-Due to how MySQL functions,
+Due to how MySQL functions, the file "raw data.txt" does not have the feature names as it is much easier to manually enter them in MySQL Workbench 8.0.